 Spain reopens border as Latin America cases pass two million

-MADRID, Spain (AFP) — Spain reopened its borders yesterday, getting rid of one of the most potent emblems of Europe's battle against the novel coronavirus, as infections in Latin America surged past two million.
+MADRID, Spain (AFP)— Spain reopened its borders with France today, getting rid of one of the most potent symbols of Europe's battle against the coronavirus, as infections in Latin America surged past two million.

-The cars that trickled across the Spain-France border early yesterday gave a symbolic boost to the millions of businesses and workers across Europe that have suffered badly from the economic downturn caused by tough lockdowns.

-“We wanted to be in Spain for the sun, the beach, tapas, and I'm already wearing my swimsuit under my clothes,” said Frenchwoman Sylvia Faust, who crossed into Spain with her 17-year-old daughter.

-There was no such joy in Latin America, however, where grim records kept on tumbling.
+Europeans are just emerging from some of the world's toughest lockdowns, with cars trickling across the reopened Spain-France border early on Sunday a day after Italy enjoyed its first top-flight football match in 103 days.

+In the United States, which has also been taking stuttering steps to reopen even as 20 states have reported a rebound in infections, President Donald Trump held his first rally in months on Saturday.

+He boasted to the audience in Tulsa, Oklahoma, that he had told his team to slow the rate of testing to reduce the number of registered cases.

+He faces re-election as the US deals with a tanking economy and the world's worst virus outbreak, with almost 120,000 deaths out of more than 2.2 million cases.

-Brazil is the second worst-affected country with almost 50,000 deaths and more than one million cases, helping to push Latin America's total infections beyond the two- million mark, according to an AFP tally early on yesterday.
+Brazil is the second worst-affected country with almost 50,000 deaths and more than one million cases, helping to push Latin America's total infections beyond the two million mark, according to an AFP tally early on Sunday.

-The virus is accelerating its spread in the region, with Mexico the second hardest-hit country, followed by Peru and Chile.

-Clusters have also emerged in the Palestinian territories, Morocco and Iran, where officials have now registered more than 100 deaths a day for three days running.

 The virus has now killed more than 460,000 people and infected almost nine million worldwide.

-Although the spread has slowed in Europe it remains the worst-affected continent with more than 2.5 million cases.
+Although the spread has slowed in Europe, the continent is still the worst-affected with more than 2.5 million cases.

-Spain has been among Europe's hardest-hit nations, but yesterday it lifted a slew of restrictions in a bid to get its tourism industry back up and running.
+Spain has been among Europe's hardest hit nations, but on Sunday it lifted a slew of restrictions in a bid to get its tourism industry back up and running.

-As well as opening its land border with France, Spain also welcomed EU nationals, those from the passport-free Schengen zone and Britons at seaports and airports — without enforcing quarantine periods.
+As well as opening its border with France, officials confirmed that EU nationals, those from the passport-free Schengen zone and Britons would not have to quarantine.

 "We must remain on our guard and strictly follow hygiene and protection measures," Prime Minister Pedro Sanchez said on Saturday, highlighting that the danger has not passed.

-In France, millions of children were preparing to return to school today after three months away, and cinemas and theatres were also getting set to reopen.
+In France, millions of children were preparing to return to school on Monday after three months away.

-Concert halls and other institutions in Germany, however, still face an uncertain future with social distancing rules forcing them to slash their events calendars and drastically reduce capacities.
+Concert halls and other institutions in Germany, however, have had to slash their events calendars and drastically reduce capacities.

 Musicians such as Cristina Gomez Godoy, a member of Berlin's Staatskapelle orchestra, have taken to playing in highly unusual settings.